kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 ### Risks and Mitigations

-<<[UNRESOLVED kannon@]>>

-1. **Risk: Discuss the implications of overcommitting swap further**

--  what k8s should do to make sure node doesn't end up in a place where all the pods have swap provisioned but cannot utilize anymore.

-> This can be addressed by the user responding with configuring an additional swap.
-K8s cannot react to swap is full as swap is a node resource; with better observability story this concerns could be reduced.

--  better observability story; user should be able to know when there is overcommit of swap or there will be swap capacity crunch.

-> We already have swap metrics for capacity and usage at node, pod and container level
-> - Would a new metric for `kubelet_node_swap_allocated_bytes `address this concern?
+1. Risk: Swap Overcommit and Exhaustion

+On a node configured with `WorkloadControlledSwap`, it is possible for the sum of swap limits across all containers to exceed the node's total swap capacity.
+If multiple workloads begin to use swap simultaneously, the node's swap space can be exhausted.
+This can lead to some processes unable to access the swap space they expect leading to OOM kills.

+Mitigation:

+The primary mitigation for this risk is enhancing observability, empowering cluster operators to monitor swap allocation and usage effectively.
+Kubernetes will not automatically intervene if swap is exhausted, as swap is a node-level resource managed by the administrator.

-> - This would be sum of all `resources.limits.swap` for all containers running on that node.
-This can help operators to create precise alert for their risk for ( allocated / capacity ).
+- To help operators manage swap overcommitment, this KEP proposes to add a  new metric `kubelet_node_swap_allocated_bytes`.
+This metric will represent the sum of all `resources.limits.swap` for all containers on the node.
+Operators can use this metric to create alerts based on the ratio of allocated swap to total swap capacity, allowing them to proactively manage risk.
-> - New Condition for `SwapPressure` in NPD.

-<<[/UNRESOLVED]>>
+- A new `HighSwapUtilization` condition can be added to the node status to provide a high-level signal that a node is experiencing heavy swap utilization.
+- If a node runs out of swap, the administrator is expected to provision additional swap space.

-1. Risk: User confusion between `LimitedSwap` and `WorkloadControlledSwap` modes.
+2. Risk: User confusion between `LimitedSwap` and `WorkloadControlledSwap` modes.

 Mitigation: Swap behavior will be exposed as a field in node-info to be observable by the user.

 ## Design Details

 ### Node Configuration